gordonmurray/terraform_aws_opensearch_serverless/README.md

-# terraform_aws_opensearch_serverless
-Using Terraform to create a Serverless OpenSearch cluster on AWS
+# Using Terraform to make an AWS OpenSearch Serverless collection